tkang2020/KingdomMod-TKang-/Readme.md

 # KingdomMod - Now support the real TWO crowns!

+(This is NOT my mod.
+I just wanted to try out some changes of my own.
+Credit to abevol for making this mod.)

 Some mods for the game "[Kingdom Two Crowns](https://store.steampowered.com/app/701160/)".

 It's supported CO-OP and ONLINE modes now!